dipspb/Kicad-tools/libgen/readme.md

 Limitation in Present Design
 -----------------------------
-The generator works to give only one component at a time however there are plans to expand it for multiple components using a single XML file.
+The generator works to give only **one component at a time** however there are plans to expand it for multiple components using a single XML file.
+Description file cant be generated at the moment but would be included in future release.

 License
 --------